vidalt/Tree-Extractor/README.md

 # ModelExtractionAttack

 This repository contains the code for the paper "From Counterfactuals to Trees: Competitive Analysis of Model Extraction Attacks".
+Arxiv preprint available [here](https://arxiv.org/abs/2502.05325).

 ## OCEAN and Gurobi solver
 OCEAN is a library for generating counterfactual explanations.
 The library is available [here](https://github.com/vidalt/OCEAN).